Charles Duncan McIver

+Life and career

-He was born 1860 in Lee County, North Carolina and graduated from UNC-Chapel Hill, where he was a member of the Dialectic and Philanthropic Societies, in 1881.
+He was born 1860 in Moore County, (later became Lee County)North Carolina and graduated from UNC-Chapel Hill, where he was a member of the Dialectic and Philanthropic Societies, in 1881.
 McIver became a teacher in Durham and Winston North Carolina until 1889 when he and Edwin A. Alderman were chosen by the Office of the Superintendent of Public Instruction to hold teacher institutes across the state.

 As crusaders for women′s education, McIver and Alderman first drew up a plan for a state-supported teachers′ college in 1886.
 In 1891, they advocated for a new bill focused on a teachers′ college specifically for women (not co–educational).
 The North Carolina legislature passed this bill, and issued a charter for a ″Normal and Industrial School for White Girls″ on February 18, 1891.

 McIver was chosen to be the first president of the State Normal and Industrial School (now UNCG), which opened to students on October 5, 1892.
 In addition to serving as president, he also taught many of the courses in the pedagogy department.
 His initial salary was $2250 per year.

 McIver was married to Lula V. Martin and they had four children.
-He died on September 17, 1906 of apoplexy on a train taking William Jennings Bryan from Raleigh to Greensboro.
+He died on September 17, 1906, of apoplexy on a train taking William Jennings Bryan from Raleigh to Greensboro.
 He was buried in Greensboro.